Mental Toughness in Youth Soccer Isn't What You Think

 It’s Not About Being Emotionless

-This is where people get it wrong.
+This is where many parents (and coaches) get it wrong.

-What It Looks Like in Real Life
+What It Looks Like in Youth Soccer

-The Benefits Go Beyond Sports
+The Benefits Go Beyond Soccer

 The ability to stay calm under pressure